This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

-Living with cerebral palsy can cause a number of lifelong issues, most related to varying degrees of disability.
-If your child has been diagnosed with this condition, you may have a right to take legal action against a doctor, hospital, or medical center responsible for birth injuries that caused it.
+Living with cerebral palsy can cause lifelong issues, resulting in astronomical medical bills.
+If your child has been diagnosed with CP, you have the right to take legal action against a doctor, hospital, or medical center if medical mistakes caused the disorder.
 A Mississippi cerebral palsy lawyer can help you make legal decisions and take action if necessary.

-If you do decide to take action, either in a case of medical malpractice or to fight for disability rights and against discrimination, make sure you choose a lawyer with the relevant experience.
-To have the best chance of winning justice, compensation, and opportunities and access for your child, you need a legal professional with knowledge of the relevant laws and experience working with families like yours.
+For the best chance of winning justice, compensation, and opportunities and access for your child, you need a legal professional with knowledge of the relevant laws, and experience working with families like yours.

 Reasons to Hire a Mississippi Cerebral Palsy Lawyer

-If you have a child diagnosed with cerebral palsy, there are several reasons to have a good lawyer on your side.
-Cerebral palsy causes varying degrees of disability, from complete inability to walk or live independently to minor mobility issues and associated health problems.
-The disabilities your child has will be with them for life, impacting access to opportunities, discrimination, work, education, and physical and mental health.
+There are numerous reasons to have a good lawyer on your side.
+Cerebral palsy has varying degrees of symptoms, from the complete inability to walk or live independently to minor mobility issues and associated health problems.
+The limitations your child has could also impact access to opportunities, discrimination, work, and education.

-The other big reason that you may need the right lawyer for your child is discrimination.
-As a disabled person your child’s rights are protected by state and federal laws.
+As a disabled person, your child’s rights are protected by state and federal laws.
 A lawyer may be necessary to ensure your child is getting access to appropriate educational opportunities and is not being discriminated against by a school, business, or other organization.

 How the Right Mississippi Cerebral Palsy Lawyer Helps Your Child

-If your child’s disabilities were caused by medical malpractice, a Mississippi cerebral palsy lawyer can help by providing a way to get justice and recognition from those responsible and to get compensation.
+If your child’s disabilities were caused by medical malpractice, a Mississippi cerebral palsy lawyer helps provide a way to get justice and recognition from those responsible.
 A settlement from a lawsuit can provide your child with the funds that will allow for the best lifelong care and life-changing treatments.

 A lawyer can also assist with other financial needs.
-For instance, if you are receiving government benefits but they get denied or decreased your lawyer can help you through this complicated process and ensure you get what your child is entitled to receive.
-Your lawyer can guide you through setting up a trust for your child’s future care or settle other important legal and financial documents.
+For instance, if you are receiving government benefits, but they get denied or decreased, your lawyer can help you through this complicated process and ensure your child gets what they’re entitled to.
+Your lawyer can guide you through setting up a trust for your child’s future care or settle other relevant legal and financial documents.

-Finally, a lawyer well-versed in disability rights and laws can help your child get access to an appropriate education, public spaces, and work.
+A lawyer well-versed in disability rights and laws can help your child get access to an appropriate education, public spaces, and work.
 It can be hard to know what to do if you suspect your child is experiencing discrimination or not getting everything they need at school.
-The right lawyer will be able to tell you what is happening and make sure your child has the same opportunities as any other.

 Finding a Lawyer

-When choosing a lawyer to work with your family, remember the importance of hiring a Mississippi cerebral palsy lawyer.
-A general lawyer will not have the right experience or knowledge to help your child.
-The right lawyer has a deep understanding of state and federal laws related to disabilities and medical malpractice.
+When choosing a lawyer to work with your family, remember the importance of hiring a Mississippi cerebral palsy lawyer that has relevant experience.
+A general lawyer may not have the type of experience or knowledge needed to help your child.
+An attorney who specializes in birth injuries, however, has a deep understanding of state and federal laws related to disabilities and medical malpractice.

 Medical Malpractice in Mississippi

-Filing a medical malpractice law on your child’s behalf may be the most important legal action you take because it could provide the money that will cover the costs of care for years.
-You need the right lawyer to take you through this complex process and explain the laws, but you should also have a basic understanding of what those laws mean for taking legal action.
+Filing a medical malpractice lawyer on your child’s behalf may be the most important legal action you take.
+You need an exceptional attorney to guide you through a complicated process and explain the laws, but you should also have a basic understanding of what those laws mean.